Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 ### 1.3 Imports

-You can separate your style into multiple file.
+You can separate your style into multiple files.
 `@import` lets you import partial files prefixed with an underscore `_`.

 ```